Towards a Statistical Understanding of Neural Networks: Beyond the Neural Tangent Kernel Theories: Discussion

-We hope that the over-parameterized Gaussian sequence model can offer some insights into how feature learning occurs and its associated benefits, thus facilitating the study of feature learning of real-world neural networks.
-To this end, we need to investigate (but not limited to) the following questions in the future: \begin{itemize}[leftmargin=*, itemindent=12pt] \item Theoretical understanding of the over-parameterized Gaussian sequence model in Definition \ref{def over-para gsm}.
-Specifically, the first step is to characterize the alignment between $\boldsymbol{A}_{t}, \boldsymbol{D}_{t}$ and the true parameters as the gradient flow progresses.
-The next step is to analyze how the alignment enhances the generalization ability (compared with vanilla gradient flow, or models without over-parameterization).
+\begin{revision} We expect that the over-parameterized Gaussian sequence model can offer insights into how feature learning occurs and may improve generalization in suitable structures.
+As a prototype, while it does not by itself transfer results to real neural networks, we expect to establish such a connection in the future. \end{revision} To this end, we need to investigate (but not limited to) the following questions in the future: \begin{itemize}[leftmargin=*, itemindent=12pt] \item Theoretical understanding of the over-parameterized Gaussian sequence model in Definition \ref{def over-para gsm}.
+Specifically, the first step is to characterize the alignment between $\bA_{t}, \bD_{t}$ and the true parameters as the gradient flow progresses.
+The next step is to analyze whether the alignment improves generalization ability relative to vanilla gradient flow or models without over-parameterization.
 We can begin with a simple family of feature maps and gradually increase their complexity.
 For example, \cite{li2024improving} considered the simplest case where the eigenvalues are adjustable.
-In addition, one can consider the case where $\boldsymbol{A}_{t}$ varies among a family of orthogonal matrices, making the eigenvectors adjustable. \item Rigorous equivalence between the (adaptive feature) kernel regression model and the (over-parameterized) Gaussian sequence model, especially in the high dimensions.
+In addition, one can consider the case where $\bA_{t}$ varies among a family of orthogonal matrices, making the eigenvectors adjustable. \item Rigorous equivalence between the (adaptive feature) kernel regression model and the (over-parameterized) Gaussian sequence model, especially in the high dimensions.
 We have shown some evidence of the equivalence in Section \ref{subsubsection similar conv res}, but the rigorous proof and the high-dimensional case remain open problems.
-This equivalence will be a crucial step in extending the results of the over-parameterized Gaussian sequence model to the adaptive feature model. \item The specific architecture of neural networks (e.g., the number of layers, fully connected or convolutional neural networks, etc.) will inevitably affect the manner and efficiency of feature learning.
-Characterizing the differences between various neural network architectures using our paradigm will be a more advanced problem. \end{itemize}
+Establishing this equivalence is required before conclusions from the prototype can be extended to the adaptive feature model or real neural networks. \item The specific architecture of neural networks (e.g., the number of layers, fully connected or convolutional neural networks, etc.) will inevitably affect the manner and efficiency of feature learning.
+Characterizing the differences between various neural network architectures using the adaptive feature model will be a more advanced problem. \end{itemize}